PoisotLab/ms_mangal_synthesis/manuscript.md

 ## Can we predict the future of ecological networks under climate change?

-Perhaps unsurprisingly, most of our knowledge on ecological networks is derived from data that were collected after the 1990s (+@fig:temporal).
+Perhaps unsurprisingly, most of our knowledge on ecological networks is derived from data that were collected after the 1990s (@fig:temporal).
 This means that we have worryingly little information on ecological networks before the acceleration of the climate crisis, and therefore lack a robust baseline.
 @Dalsgaard2013HisCli provide strong evidence that the extant shape of ecological